learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 Now, load the dataset.
 You'll be working with the same dataset you worked with in the previous lab for this section, which you'll find inside `News_Category_Dataset_v2.zip`.  **_Go into the repo and unzip this file before continuing._**

-Once you've unzipped this dataset, go ahead and use pandas to read the data stored in `News_Category_Dataset_v2.json` in the cell below.
-Then, display the head of the DataFrame to ensure everything worked correctly.
+Once you've unzipped this dataset, go ahead and use `pandas` to read the data stored in `'News_Category_Dataset_v2.json'` in the cell below.

 **_NOTE:_** When using the `pd.read_json()` function, be sure to include the `lines=True` parameter, or else it will crash!